 WARNING!
 When the recoil spring is wound up in the starter housing it is under tension and can, if handled carelessly, pop out and cause personal injury.

-Care must be exercised when replacing the return spring, starter cord or the drive disc spring.
+Care must be exercised when replacing the return spring or the starter cord.
 Wear protective glasses and protective gloves.